Thursday, May 9, 2019

 $300 Individual Nonprofit Ticket (limited availability), $500 Individual Ticket, $1,000 Individual Patron Ticket

-I-House Celebration and Awards Gala Honoring Baroness Oona King (IH 1989-90): Alumna of the Year Award Presented by Chancellor Carol Christ
+I-House Celebration and Awards Gala Honoring Baroness Oona King as Alumna of the Year: Alumna of the Year Award Presented by Chancellor Carol Christ

 Special Event | May 9 | 6 p.m. | International House, Chevron Auditorium